python-can-define-radio/sdr-course/classroom_activities/030-Transmit-and-Receive-Pure-Sine.md

   - Y Min: `-110`

-# Directions
+# Notes

 1. A single HackRF One is half-duplex.
 So, if you want to transmit and receive, you'll have to have two HackRFs.
 I recommend working with another student.
 2. You should be able to see the transmitted wave on the receiving end.
 If you don't, ask for assistance.
+3. Instead of `2.4e9` you can try `2.41e9`, `2.42e9`, or similar.
+This will make it easier to see just your transmission (rather than everyone's).
-3. Adjust the transmitter's IF Gain slider to be lower if possible (to reduce the amount of unnecessary energy transmitted).
+4. Adjust the transmitter's IF Gain slider to be lower if possible (to reduce the amount of unnecessary energy transmitted).
-4. Play with the amplitude and frequency sliders.
+5. Play with the amplitude and frequency sliders.
 After about a second, you'll see the changes reflected on the receiving end.

 # FAQ